eioo/smartonoff/README.md

 ```

 I use addon called [Virtual Keyboard](https://chrome.google.com/webstore/detail/virtual-keyboard/pflmllfnnabikmfkkaddkoolinlfninn) to enable touch keyboard on chrome.
 Recommended zoom level is 120%

-You need to run `xrdb xvkbd-settings` to load settings for `xvkbd`.
-It's used to provide virtual keyboard if device is not connected to internet.

 ### Start on boot